Venetian rule in the Ionian Islands: The Venetian conquest

 Ithaca had become depopulated and rewilded during the period of Turkish rule.
 In 1504, the Venetians ordered official the repopulation of Ithaca with tax incentives to attract settlers from neighbouring islands.
 The Venetian authorities found the island was already being repopulated by members of the Galatis family, who laid claim to it as their property, having received rights over Ithaca under the Tocco regime.

+However, according to historians, the island received a great population revival in the period before and after the fall of Khandaka (Heraclion) when numerous people from Crete arrived there as well as the noble Karavia family, a branch of the ancient Kallergi family.
+This family and its followers inhabited settlements on the island, received fiefs from the Venetian Senate and indulged in a tremendously profitable maritime trade as well as piracy against the Ottomans.
+According to the French traveler Leake during the 18th century the families of Karavia (Latin: Caravia), Petalas and Dendrinos constituted the three main factions of the island, with the Karavia family controlling its most productive part.

 Lefkada, part of the Despotate of Epirus since the latter's foundation in 1205, was incorporated by Leonardo I Tocco into the County of Cephalonia in 1362.
 The Despotate of Epirus was one of the three Byzantine Empires in exile created after the Fourth Crusade in 1204.
 Following the fate of the other central Ionian Islands, it was captured by the Turks in 1479 and then by the Venetians in 1502.
 However, Venetian rule did not last, as Lefkada was given back to the Ottoman Empire one year later.
 Turkish rule over Lefkada lasted for over 200 years, from 1479 to 1684, when Francesco Morosini attacked and subdued the island during the Morean War.
 Lefkada, however, did not become officially Venetian until 1718, with the signature of the Treaty of Passarowitz.